dangallego/methodes-numeriques/README.md

 ## Course Info

 The material in this repository was developed as part of a Computational Physics at the New York City College of Technology and continued at the University of Strasbourg.
-Many of the exercises and projects are based on problems from *Computational Physics* by Thomas Newman.
+Many of the exercises and projects are based on problems from *Computational Physics* by Mark Newman.
 The lid-driven cavity final project and other simulations extend these methods to more advanced scenarios.